ermolushka/ermolushka.github.io/src/content/blog/wasm-snake-game-rust.md

 cargo install cargo-generate
 ```

-Finally, as we will need to write a js logic to run in the browser, you will need `npm`, assuming it's installed, good idea to update it (if you wish)
+Finally, as we will need to write a js logic to run in the browser, you will need `npm`, assuming it's installed, good idea to update it (if you wish).

 ```
 npm install npm@latest -g